-- Holding the third pubic forum, which will comprise a formal presentation and an Open House at the Mossel Bay Public Library in Mossel Bay on 15 September 2005.
-The findings of the draft EIR will be presented and an opportunity provided for I&APs to raise concerns and comments. - Capturing the comments received regarding the draft EIR and consolidating these into an Issues Trail.
-This will summarise the issues raised and provide responses thereto.
-The draft EIR will be revised in light of the feedback from I&APs where appropriate.
+- Releasing the draft EIR for comment by I&APs via website and libraries; - Publishing media notices regarding the availability of the draft EIR and invitation to a public forum; and - Distributing this summary of the draft Scoping Report to registered I&APs and including an invitation to a public forum. - Holding the third pubic forum, which comprised a formal presentation and an Open House at the Mossel Bay Public Library in Mossel Bay on 15 September 2005.
+The findings of the draft EIR was presented and the opportunity for I&APs to raise concerns and comments was provided. - Capturing the comments received regarding the draft EIR and consolidating these into an Issues Trail, which summarises the issues raised and provides responses thereto.